What a Catch, Donnie: Music video

-The version of this video was that released on iTunes is missing the portion where Pete Wentz says "Thank you" to Patrick Stump.
+The version of this video that was released on iTunes is missing the portion where Pete Wentz says "Thank you" to Patrick Stump.
 On the commentary of the Believers Never Die – Greatest Hits bonus DVD, the band states that this part was left out because of the poor CGI special effects.

 It is one of few ballads by Fall Out Boy.
 As said in an interview, Pete Wentz said that the song was written in thoughts of his friendship with the lead singer Patrick Stump.
 He wanted to show his fondness towards "one of his best friends in the business".
 Although the band were on hiatus (which stretched between 2009 and 2013), Wentz and Stump still supported each other's new music releases.

-This was the last music video that Fall Out Boy recorded before going on hiatus.
+This was the last music video that Fall Out Boy recorded before going on hiatus, until their reformation in 2012.

 Cameo appearances

 "What a Catch, Donnie" features a long line-up of guest artists.
 Towards the end of the song from 3:45–4:29, lead singers from other Decaydance bands can be heard singing lyrics from other Fall Out Boy singles, behind the main vocals.
 The songs and artists are as follow: